Contax N Digital vs Nikon D2X

 - More modern: Reflects 2 years and 6 months of technical progress since the N Digital launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the D2X emerges as the winner of the match-up (10 : 8 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the D2X comes out slightly ahead of the N Digital (9 : 8 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the N Digital and the D2X in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.